Hope Street currently has the following career opportunities for people to join one of our teams.

 WE CAN OFFER YOU

-- Purpose-driven NFP organisation + A new purpose-built youth refuge in Melton
+- Purpose-driven NFP organisation + A new purpose-built youth refuge under construction in South Morang

-- A collaborative, dedicated support team focused on great outcomes for young people
+- A collaborative, dedicated, and highly motivated team focused on achieving positive outcomes with young people and young families.

 - NFP salary packaging up to $18,550 of your salary tax free